Nish-19/Nish-19.github.io/talks.md

 **Machine Learning Sessions**
 Details: Part of DSC and NJACK Clubs - 30th September 2019, 11th March 2020, 27th May 2020
-Introduced various branches of ML like DL applied to NLP, Computer Vision and Reinforcement Learning.
+Introduced various branches of ML and DL applied to NLP, Computer Vision and Reinforcement Learning.
 Held sessions on solving a classification problem through SVM (Support Vector Machine) and a clustering problem through K-Means